![]() | ![]() | ![]() |

 Map of Meaning or the Cubic Matrice of Languages

 The Five 5W and 1H (when, what, where, how, why, who) are Six questions essential in information synthesis.
 Their meaning is the base of all spoken and written languages.
-Their primary functions are to enquire about meanings.
+The primary function is to enquire about meanings.

 Commonfactory Data sources